nexus-ufabc/anywhere-meeting/README.md

 # POC and first tests

-This project was validated using a proof of concept (POC) scenario, using two users: professor and student.
+This project was validated using a proof of concept (POC) scenario with two users: professor and student.
 The following logins are pre-configured in the system:

 <details>
     <summary>Professor</summary>